kahinimehta/ContextCategorizationTask/script.md

 **Display:** **"You did an amazing job with these objects.
 Thank you!"** (**`THANKS_SCREEN_SEC`** s)

-**Experimenter note:** For an additional debrief, ask how they sorted in phase 1 and how this changed in phase 3 -- note this briefly for QC purposes.
+**Experimenter note:** For an additional debrief, ask how they sorted in phase 1 and how this changed in phase 3.
+Note this briefly for QC purposes.

 ---